Literate Scripts

 Making literate scripts work for different outputs

-Literate scripts and markdown can by turned into LaTex, Python Notebooks and F# scripts.
+Literate scripts and markdown can be turned into LaTex, Python Notebooks and F# scripts.

 A header may be needed to get the code to load, a typical example is this:

-To process file Use the two static methods to turn single documents into HTML as follows using functionality from the Literate type:
+To process files use the two static methods to turn single documents into HTML as follows using functionality from the Literate type:

 open System.IO